tomeichlersmith/denv/docs/src/manual.md

 The file storing the configuration of the denv related to this workspace.
 While it is plain-text and you can edit it directly.
 Editing it with the denv config set of commands is helpful for doing basic typo- and existence- checking.
+The config file is a basic key=value shell file that will be sourced by denv.
+This is a security risk and could be updated to a different type of config file if desired.

+  **denv_image** the image to use when running the denv

+  **denv_shell** the program to run as a interactive shell if running denv without any arguments

+  **denv_mounts** a space separated list of extra mounts to mount into denv when running

+There are additional "super user" options which can offer more fine-tuned control over denv.

+  **denv_runner** (optional) define which runner to use, will be deduced by denv if not provided

 ## skel-init